26th Intelligence Squadron: Strategic Air Command

 The squadron was redesignated the 26th Strategic Reconnaissance Squadron and activated in January 1955 as an element of the 70th Strategic Reconnaissance Wing.
 However, the squadron's new station, Little Rock Air Force Base, Arkansas, was still undergoing construction to permit the operation of Boeing RB-47 Stratojets from its runways.
 Elements of the 70th Wing at Little Rock went unmanned, although operational elements were deployed for training at Lockbourne Air Force Base, Ohio.
 The squadron finally became operational at Little Rock on 2 October 1955 and began flying reconnaissance missions globally to support Strategic Air Command's mission.
 From 26 October until 17 December 1956, the 26th deployed to Sidi Slimane Air Base, Morocco.
 The squadron continued fly reconnaissance missions until 1962, although the scale of operations was reduced after February 1958, as the 70th Wing added a training mission to its reconnaissance duties.

 In October 1961, the squadron was redesignated the 681st Bombardment Squadron, and began to convert to B-47 medium bombers.
 However, the squadron was inactivated in June 1962, before it became combat ready, as the 384th Bombardment Wing became the only B-47 unit at Little Rock.

 Intelligence unit

-The squadron was redesignated the 26th Intelligence Squadron c.
-April 1992 and activated.
-It was inactivated as the 26th Air and Space Intelligence Squadron on 6 October 2006 and its functions absorbed by the 613th Air Operations Center.
+The squadron was redesignated the 26th Intelligence Squadron in April 1993 and activated at Eglin Air Force Base, Floria, where it formed part of the 68th Electronic Combat Group until inactivating in September 1966.
+It was redesignated the 26th Air and Space Intelligence Squadron and activated at Hickam Air Force Base, Hawaii and assigned to the 502d Air Operations Group at the end of May 2006 and was inactivated on 6 October 2006, when the 502d Air Operations Group was replaced by the 613th Air and Space Operations Center.

+The squadron returned to its designation as the 26th Intelligence Squadron and activated again at Buckley Space Force Base in August 2022.